ryanmerolle/schema-library/extensions/virtualization/README.md

 # Virtualization schema extension

-This schema extension contains models for VMs.
-You might consider Cluster or/and Hypervisor extension to go with!
+This schema extension contains models for Firewall Policer.
+You might consider some other QoS and Security extensions to go with it!

 ## Nodes

-- SecurityPolicer
+- VirtualMachine

 ## Generics

+- HostVirtualMachine

-## Dependancies
+## Dependencies

+- Base